 What Happens if You Exceed the Working After Retirement Limit?

-- If your benefits are put on hold, they will resume the month after your employment ends or when a new school year begins on July 1.
+• Your benefits resume the month after your employment ends or when a new school year begins on July 1.

 Establishing a Subsequent Membership